NFIBrokerage/hummingbird/README.md

 # Hummingbird

-A plug to correlate events between services in two lines of Elixir.
+A plug to correlate events between services in a ✋ful lines of Elixir.

 Given appropriate trace headers, ships an event for router and response calls.